 As mentioned, the Rockfish Program is scheduled to sunset on December 31, 2021.
 If the Council does not take action recommending the continuation of the Rockfish Program, management will revert back to the License Limitation Program (LLP) management structure (race for fish).
-In order to continue the current program or a modified version of it, the Council must develop an amendment to the GOA groundfish Fishery Management Plan (FMP) which would include developing a new problem statement and alternatives, having staff analyze the alternatives and bring back the analysis for initial review and final action by the Council.
-The changes could be as simple as amending the sunset date with small program tweaks.
-In order for a final rule to be implemented by October 2021 and avoid confusion in the management of the rockfish fisheries, the Council needs to take final action by April 2020.
-To that end, this process started at the December 2018 council meeting with an initial discussion paper: https://meetings.npfmc.org/CommentReview/DownloadFile?p=31687b79-e42b-4276-97bb-36e6aaa4435f.pdf&fileName=D5%20Central%20GOA%20Rockfish%20Reauthorization.pdf
+In order to continue the current program or a modified version of it, the Council must develop an amendment to the GOA groundfish Fishery Management Plan (FMP).
+The changes may be as simple as amending the sunset date with small program tweaks.
+The Council is expected to take final action at its April 2020 meeting.